-Exemption, Notification, Registering & Licensing of Radioactive Substances and radiation generators in the UK.
+Exemption, notification, registering and licensing of radioactive substances and radiation generators in the UK.

-This guide brings together webpages from the various bodies across the UK who regulate the use of radioactive substances and radiation generators:
+This guide brings together information from the various bodies across the UK who regulate the use of radioactive substances and radiation generators:

-- Health & Safety Executive (HSE) and the Health and Safety Executive for Northern Ireland (HSENI);
+- Health and Safety Executive for Northern Ireland (HSENI)

 Environmental protection is devolved, so you will need to use the link for the appropriate environment agency: the Environment Agency (for England), Natural Resources Wales, Scottish Environment Protection Agency or Northern Ireland Environment Agency.